 1952 — First Trackball

-The first device that relied upon hand motions to move a cursor was invented by the Royal Canadian Navy in 1952.
-Its main component was a five-pin bowling ball mounted in some hardware.
+The Royal Canadian Navy invented the first device that relied upon hand motions to move a cursor in 1952.
+Its main part was a five-pin bowling ball mounted in some hardware.
 It tracked which way the ball turned and then translated that information into on-screen motions.
 Because the project was a military secret (shhh!), the design was never patented.

 1963 — First Mouse